Simple strategies versus optimal schedules in multi-agent patrolling: Introduction

 \section{Introduction}

-In \emph{patrolling problems}, a set of mobile agents are deployed in order to protect or supervise a given area, and the goal is to leave no point unattended for a long period of time.
-Besides being a well-studied task in robotics and distributed algorithms, patrolling raises interesting theoretical questions~\cite{cgc59}.
-Recent studies~\cite{esa2011,isaac,Dumitrescu2014} have shown that finding an optimal strategy is not at all straightforward, even when the terrain to be patrolled is as simple as it could be.
+In \emph{patrolling problems}, a set of mobile agents are deployed in order to protect or supervise a given terrain, and the goal is to leave no point unattended for a long period of time.
+Recent studies~\cite{cgc59} have shown that finding an optimal strategy is not at all straightforward, even when the terrain is as simple as it could be.
 We continue this line of research in three basic settings: patrolling a line segment, a circle, and a point.
-We will be particularly interested in the ratio by which the best schedule could outperform the simple strategy for each problem.